 Plaza San Martín.
 Famous park and public space located in the Retiro neighborhood of Buenos Aires.
 Featuring monument to José de San Martín, South America’s independence hero.

 Japanese Gardens.
-Located in the heart of Buenos Aires, Japanese garden is an urban oasis featuring koi ponds, cultural center, restaurant, and a greenhouse.
+Located in the heart of Buenos Aires, a Japanese garden is an urban oasis featuring koi ponds, a cultural center, a restaurant, and a greenhouse.

 Los Cardones National Park.
-Protected area located in the north of Argentina in Salta province.
-Diverse natural habitat for many birds and especially condors.
+The protected area is located in the north of Argentina in Salta province.
+A diverse natural habitat for many birds and especially condors.

 Salinas Grandes.
-High elevation salt plains, located in provinces of Jujuy and Salta in north Argentina.
+High elevation salt plains, located in the provinces of Jujuy and Salta in northern Argentina.
 The unique scenic views with blue sky backdrop.